 Assume that you set up the instrument to measure in periods of one hour and that you start the measurement at 08:52:40.
 The first period will last 7 minutes and 20 seconds ending at 09:00:00.
 To give room for storage, the succeeding period will then be truncated and start a couple of seconds after 09:00:00.
 Each next measurement will then be a little less than an hour long to enable ending again at 10:00:00, 11:00:00 etc.

-Going to measure very high levels?
-As an optional extension the Nor140 is able to measure very high sound pressure levels without changing the microphone cartridge - see High levels in the Technical specifications for details.
 Keyboard lockout - locking the keyboard to prevent unauthorized operation.
 You may lock the keyboard to prevent the instrument from being tampered with while it is left on its own.
-On/off is only locked if a measurement is running.
+On/off is only locked if a measurement is running